 Choosing Plastic Injection Molding vs Machined Parts

 Both plastic injection molding and plastic machining work well for making components from plastic.
-Injection molding uses solid plastic pellets that are melted, then injected into a mold, which then forms into a mold’s exact dimensions as it cools.
+Injection molding uses solid plastic pellets that are melted, and then injected into a mold, which then forms into a mold’s exact dimensions as it cools.
 In contrast, plastic machining most often involves advanced machinery like CNC (computer numerical control) machines that cut a solid plastic block into the desired shape.
-Both plastic injection molding and plastic machining have their advantages and disadvantages, ultimately the best method will depend on the application, the volume, and the upfront cost appropriate for your project.
+Both plastic injection molding and plastic machining have their advantages and disadvantages; ultimately, the best method will depend on the application, the volume, and the upfront cost appropriate for your project.

 Comparing Plastic Injection Molding to Machining of Parts

 For similar reasons, plastic machining allows greater flexibility in design, so it’s better for prototyping, while mass-produced parts are usually better made via plastic injection molding, as it’s more cost-effective for larger production runs.
 Both methods create components with tight tolerances, with plastic injection molding getting within .005 inches (.127 mm) tolerances, while machining allows parts to get within less than .001 inch (.0254 mm) of specifications.
-For most applications this difference in precision doesn’t matter, though certain industries like aerospace, medical equipment or telecommunications require very tight tolerances.
+For most applications, this difference in precision doesn’t matter, though certain industries like aerospace, medical equipment or telecommunications require very tight tolerances.